Pontiac Sunbird: First generation (1976–1980)

-Introduced in September 1975 for the 1976 model year, the first-generation Pontiac Sunbird was developed from the Pontiac Astre subcompact, slotted between the Astre and the Ventura/Phoenix within the Pontiac model line.
-The Pontiac counterpart of the Chevrolet Monza, the Sunbird was sportier than the Astre, competing against the Ford Mustang II, Mercury Capri and imported vehicles such as the Toyota Celica and Volkswagen Scirocco.
+Introduced in September 1975 for the 1976 model year, the first-generation Pontiac Sunbird was developed from the Pontiac Astre subcompact, itself a rebadged variant of the Chevrolet Vega, and a direct variant of the Chevrolet Monza.
+The Sunbird and Monza competed against the Ford Mustang II, Mercury Capri, Toyota Celica and Volkswagen Scirocco.
+Total production reached 479,967 for model years 1976-1980.

 While sharing a nameplate, the Pontiac Sunbird shared no commonality with the Australian-market Holden LX Sunbird.

 Overview

-The first-generation Sunbird uses the GM subcompact H-body platform, sharing its 97-inch wheelbase with the Astre.
+The first-generation Sunbird shared the GM subcompact H-body platform, sharing its 97-inch wheelbase with the Astre, Vega and Chevrolet Monza.
 Using a rear-wheel drive configuration, the Sunbird is fitted with coil springs for all four wheels, using short and long control arms for the front suspension and a torque-arm live rear axle rear suspension; both axles are fitted with an anti-roll bar.
 Front vented disc brakes were standard, along with rear drum brakes.

 For its 1976 introduction, the Sunbird shared its standard engine with the Astre/Vega, using a Chevrolet-designed 2.3-litre inline-four, producing 78 hp with a standard one-barrel carburetor; an optional two-barrel carburetor increased output to 87 hp.
 A 110 hp Buick-supplied 231 cubic-inch V6 was also optional.
 A four-speed manual transmission was standard, with a five-speed manual and three-speed automatic offered as options.

 For 1977, the engine line was revised, with a Pontiac-developed 151 cubic-inch "Iron Duke" inline-four introduced; 90 hp was produced with a two-barrel carburetor.
 For 1978, a Chevrolet-sourced 305 cubic-inch V8 was introduced as an option on Sunbird coupes and hatchbacks.
 For 1980, the V8 option was dropped from the model line.

 Model year changes

 For 1976, the Pontiac Sunbird was offered only in a two-door notchback coupe body, sharing a body with the Chevrolet Monza Towne Coupe.

-For 1977, a three-door hatchback version of the Sunbird was introduced, shared with the Chevrolet Monza, Buick Skyhawk, and Oldsmobile Starfire.
+For 1977, a three-door hatchback version of the Sunbird was introduced, rebadged variants of the Chevrolet Monza, Buick Skyhawk, and Oldsmobile Starfire.
 A Formula option combined the handling package with a three-piece spoiler, special body decals, chrome valve cover, and a T/A steering wheel; the option was offered with the coupe and hatchback.

-For 1978, a Sunbird two-door station wagon was introduced, serving as a continuation of the previous Astre wagon (using a nearly front fascia).
+For 1978, a Sunbird two-door station wagon was introduced, a close badge engineered variant of the Astre wagon.

-For 1979, the Sunbird wagon received a new horizontal grille.
+For 1979, the Sunbird wagon received a revised, horizontal grille.

 For 1980, the H-body Sunbird dropped the station wagon bodystyle and the optional V8 engine.
-The model year underwent a unusually long production run to provide inventory into calendar-year 1981, as it was replaced by the J2000 for the 1982 model year.
+The model year underwent an unusually long production run to provide inventory into calendar-year 1981, as it was replaced by the J2000 for the 1982 model year.

-In total, 479,967 examples of the H-body Sunbird were produced from the 1976 to 1980 model years.